puterakahfi/symfony-ddd/README.md

 ### Symfony DDD ( Experimental Project)

-This is my Experimental project, it's project is focus on how to build project using Domain Driven Design, combining with Layered Software (Hexagonal), I'm not really familiar with Domain Driven Design, So this is my learning progress project to understanding about domain driven design
+This is my Experimental project, this project is focused on how to build project using Domain Driven Design, combining with Layered Software (Hexagonal), I'm not really familiar with Domain Driven Design, So this is my learning progress project to understanding about domain driven design

 ### Resouces
 DDD is hard, it needs you to change your paradigm, especially if you MVC oriented, I'll try to include Resources that containing all material about DDD and friends. you can access it [here](RESOURCES.md)